-Having read lot about soy products and the havoc they can cause in our bodies – read this and this and this – I naturally try to avoid them.
-That is except for a few soy based ingredients which pass my nutritional acceptance test.
+Having read a lot about processed soy products and the havoc they can cause in our bodies – read this and this and this – I naturally try to avoid them.
+That is except for a few soy-based ingredients, which pass my nutritional acceptance test.
 These are naturally fermented soy foods such as tempeh, natto and miso.

-The reason these particular soy products are not as harmful as tofu or soy milk is that they are produced through a fermentation process, which makes them more easily digestible and reduces the amount of present antinutrients such as phytates and lectins.
-In fact, they are rather healthy and nutritious – they are a great source of probiotics, have high levels of isoflavones (cancer preventative ) and a good amount of protein (especially tempeh), minerals and vitamins (especially Vitamin K in miso and B12 vitamin in tempeh).
+The reason these particular soy products are not as harmful as tofu or soy milk is that they are produced through a fermentation process, which makes them more easily digestible and reduces the amount of present anti-nutrients such as phytates and lectins.
+In fact, they are rather healthy and nutritious: great sources of probiotics, have high levels of isoflavones (cancer preventative ) and a good amount of protein (especially tempeh), minerals and vitamins (especially Vitamin K in miso and B12 vitamin in tempeh).

 Let’s chat about miso.
-I really like it and I think most of you are familiar with this ingredient as it’s fairly accessible from Asian grocers and health food stores.
+I really like it and I think most of you are familiar with this ingredient as it’s easily obtainable from Asian grocers and health food stores.

 Miso is a traditional Japanese seasoning – usually a paste – that is made from fermented soybeans, salt, koji (this acts as a starting culture) and other ingredients such as rice, barley or buckwheat.
 It has a very complex flavour – savoury and rich – often described as umami (also known as the fifth taste after salty, sweet, sour and bitter).
 Basically, it makes food taste yummy and hearty, and of course salty.
 Now, unlike your ordinary table salt, the studies have shown that miso doesn’t have the same negative impact on the blood pressure (something to do with proteins and fermentation).
-I’m would gorge on it as it’s high in sodium but it’s definitely a more nutritious way to season your food.
+I wouldn’t gorge on it as it’s high in sodium but it’s definitely a more nutritious way to season your food.